 Ecologist

-One of the best jobs in the ESG field that will help people get their foot in the door to a sustainability career is becoming an ecologist.
-In this role, it would be your job to point out the many ways people and their activities affect the environment.
+Becoming an ecologist is one of the best jobs in the climate and ESG team, a field that will help people get their foot in the door to a sustainability career.
+In this role, it would be your job to highlight how people and their activities affect the environment.

-They are then tasked with discovering and create actionable solutions to mitigate the negative impact.
+They are then tasked with discovering and creating actionable solutions to mitigate the negative impact.
 Ecologists also may dive into the side effects of restoration, construction, and other community-based interactions with the environment.

 See Related: Benefit Corporation vs B Corp: What’s the Difference?